-The GED® test is made up of five tests covering core academic areas
+The GED® test is made up of four tests covering core academic areas

 Reasoning Through Language Arts (150 minutes)

 - Part I - (first 5 questions) Calculator not allowed